hutaoshusband/WeAreDevs-Deobfuscator/README.md

 ## Status

 - **Basic/Hard Scripts**: Supported.
 The dumper successfully runs these scripts and captures notifications and string construction.
-- **Extreme Scripts**: Experimental.
-Some highly obfuscated scripts may crash due to sensitive anti-tamper checks or complex VM logic.
+- **Extreme Scripts**: Supported (Experimental).
+Uses a hybrid extraction method to recover decrypted strings at runtime.

 ## Documentation

 See [docs/DEOBFUSCATION_NOTES.md](docs/DEOBFUSCATION_NOTES.md) for detailed analysis notes.

+---

+**REMINDER: NO UPDATES.
+NO SUPPORT.
+FIX IT YOURSELF.**